openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ## Response Mode "direct_post" {#response_mode_post}

-The response mode `direct_post` allows the Wallet to send the response data to an endpoint controlled by the Verifier via a HTTPS POST request.
+The response mode `direct_post` allows the Wallet to send the Authorization Response to an endpoint controlled by the Verifier via a HTTPS POST request.

 It has been defined to address the following use cases:

-* Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Wallet using a redirect.
+* Verifier and Wallet are located on different devices, thus the Wallet cannot send the Authorization Response to the Verifier using a redirect.
-* The Authorization Response size exeeds the URL length limits of user agents.
+* The Authorization Response size exceeds the URL length limits of user agents.
-* The wallet is unable to, due to its application architecture, host an endpoint where the verifier can retrieve the response from.
+* The Wallet is unable to, due to its application architecture, host an endpoint where the Verifier can retrieve the Authorization Response from.

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
 : In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.

-The new Authorization Request parameter are defined to be used in conjunction with Response Mode `direct_post` as follows:
+The following new Authorization Request parameters are defined to be used in conjunction with Response Mode `direct_post` as follows:

 `response_uri`:
-: The URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
-When this parameter is present, `redirect_uri` Request parameter MUST NOT be present.
+: The Response URI to which the Wallet MUST send the Authorization Response using an HTTPS POST request as defined by the Response Mode `direct_post`.
+When this parameter is present, the `redirect_uri` Authorization Request parameter MUST NOT be present.

-If `redirect_uri` request parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.
+If the `redirect_uri` Authorization Rquest parameter is present when the Response Mode is `direct_post`, the Wallet MUST return an `invalid_request` Authorization Response error.

 The Response URI receives all parameters as defined by the respective Response Type.

-Additionally, the following parameters are defined to be returned in the response from the Verifier to the Wallet upon receiving Authorization Response at the Response URI:
+Additionally, the following Authorization Request parameters are defined to be returned in the Authorization Response from the Wallet to the Verifier upon receiving Authorization Response at the Response URI:

 `nonce`:
 : The value as received by the Wallet in the `nonce` Authorization Request parameter.

-The following is a non-normative example Request Object with Response Mode `direct_post`:
+The following is a non-normative example of the payload of an Authorization Request Object with Response Mode `direct_post`:

 ```json
 {